Want the best of VICE News straight to your inbox? Sign up here.

 Europe had, by far, its hottest winter on record this year.

-In February, Moscow’s usually blanketed in snow.
-This year, it wasn’t.
+In February, Moscow is usually blanketed in snow.
+This year, it had barely any.
 The Russian capital was especially hot — 13.5 degrees Fahrenheit (7.5 degrees Celsius) above the norm.

-Parts of Germany were also too hot to make the country’s traditional ice wine, a premium product that’s produced by pressing grapes while they’re still completely frozen.
+In parts of Germany, it was too hot to make the country’s traditional ice wine, a premium product that’s produced by pressing grapes while they’re still completely frozen.
 This year, they didn’t freeze.

-The findings come from Europe’s Copernicus Climate Change Service, which takes the Earth’s temperature using billions of measurements from satellites, ships, and weather stations around the world.
+The Copernicus service takes the Earth’s temperature using billions of measurements from satellites, ships, and weather stations around the world.
 The European Union’s agency has temperature data going back to the 1850s — and Europe’s most recent winter blew all past readings out of the water.